Key Stage 3 Curriculum (GCSE)

 All of our Virtual Learning platforms allow students in school and at home to fully experience a blended learning experience.
 They are all designed to aid and enhance the teaching and learning experience at SCS.
 If you have any further questions about the Virtual Learning platforms at SCS please don’t hesitate to contact me on the following details.

 Google classroom is our main online Teaching and Learning platform.
-Individual teachers set up individual classes and they are able to issue classwork and homework as assignments.
+Individual teachers set up individual classes and they are able to issue classwork as assignments, all learning materials are stored here for students to refer back to.
 Students will be given a class code to join each of their individual classes.

 Accessible via Google with no login required, the BBC bitesize website breaks learning down into bitesize chunks.